nus-cs2113-AY2122S1/ip/docs/README.md

 ### `done` - Mark a task as done.

-Mark a task as completed.
+Mark a task as complete.

 Example of usage: